The Short One:

 Linda Leigh Hargrove blends suspense, humor, and faith into compelling stories about race and class in America.
 Her writings include two novels: The Making of Isaac Hunt (June 2007) and Loving Cee Cee Johnson (September 2008), and Saving Tate Michaels (2014).
-She is an environmental engineer and currently resides in North Carolina with her husband and three sons where she designs Web sites when she’s not writing.
+She is an environmental engineer and currently resides in North Carolina with her husband and three sons.
 She blogs at 17seeds.org and is a contributing writer for UrbanFaith.com.
 Connect with her on your favorite social media platforms.

 Linda Leigh Hargrove is a native of the Blacklands of North Carolina, a farm-rich portion of the northeastern corner of the state.
 Linda uses her southern roots as a springboard for many of her writings.
 She enjoys writing essays and fiction that include the personality of the state she loves.